Medications and Drugs

 Tazarotene is a compound similar to vitamin A. It helps the skin to renew itself more quickly and may improve the appearance and texture of skin.

-The Tazorac brand of tazarotene topical gel and cream are used to treat plaque psoriasis (psoriasis with scaly patches) and to treat facial acne.
-The Avage brand of tazarotene cream is used to reduce the appearance of fine wrinkles on the face, mottled light and dark skin patches on the face, and benign facial lentigines (noncancerous freckles).
+The Avage brand of tazarotene cream is used to reduce the appearance of fine wrinkles on the face, mottled light and dark skin patches on the face, and benign facial lentigines (non-cancerous freckles) in adults and adolescents who are at least 17 years old.

-What are the possible side effects of tazarotene topical (Avage, Tazorac)?
+What are the possible side effects of tazarotene topical (Avage, Fabior, Tazorac)?

-What is the most important information I should know about tazarotene topical (Avage, Tazorac)?
+What is the most important information I should know about tazarotene topical (Avage, Fabior, Tazorac)?

 Do not use tazarotene topical on skin that is sunburned, windburned, dry, chapped, or irritated.
 Also avoid using this medication in wounds or on areas of eczema.
 Wait until these conditions have fully healed before using tazarotene topical.